• Policy challenges for Euroland over the next decade (english version)

 • France and Germany: Economic stagnation as a common destiny?
 Paris 2005.
 To be published in conference volume by Centre Saint-Gobain pour la Recherche en Economie.

-• Fiscal Policy and Democracy; paper presented at Monetary Workshop, Österreichische Nationalbank, Vienna, 2004 ; published as ÖNB Discussion paper No. 4, "A Constitutional Treaty for an Enlarged Europe: Institutional and Economic Implications for Economic and Monetary Union", November 2004.
+• Fiscal Policy and Democracy in Europe ; paper presented at Monetary Workshop, Österreichische Nationalbank, Vienna, 2004 ; published as ÖNB Discussion paper No. 4, "A Constitutional Treaty for an Enlarged Europe: Institutional and Economic Implications for Economic and Monetary Union", November 2004.
+(Download in PDF).
+Download of the Powerpoint here.

 • The Role of Monetary Policy in Setting the Natural Rate of Unemployment; Workshop Quantitative Prognosen realwirtschaftlicher Effekte der Geldpolitik, 24.
 Oktober 2003, Bundesministerium für Wirtschaft und Arbeit in Berlin.